Basis of consolidation

 Cash and cash equivalents

-Cash and cash equivalents include cash in hand, deposits held at call with banks and other short-term highly liquid investments with original maturities of three months or less and, for the purposes of the cash flow statement only, bank overdrafts are considered to be borrowings in nature.
+Cash and cash equivalents include cash in hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts which are not considered to be borrowings in nature.

 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of new shares are shown in equity as a deduction, net of tax, from the proceeds.